gcallah/BookReviews/wilkinson.md

-The problem with the book
+## The big problem with the book

-Science is not the sort of activity that can answer a question, in the affirmative or negative, such as "does life have meaning?" to expect science to answer question like this it's like expecting your plumber to tell you why excretion is part of human life.
+Wilkinson's aim is to show us that science indicates, or at least offers support for, his contention that our life is meaningful and has a purpose.
+While I am on his side in the debate as to whether ouir lives have meaning, he is on a misguided venture.
+That is because science is not the sort of activity that can answer a question, in the affirmative or negative, such as "does life have meaning?"
+To expect science to answer question like this is like expecting your plumber to tell you whether a gold bathtub can make you happier.

-Randomness itself is a scientific concept

-39: just wrong: there is no need to "bring these views closer together"

-40: "a God who left creation entirely up to chance."

-41: "nothing in our study of human nature makes sense except in light of human evolution"

-Hard-wired

 The relationship of science to the concrete world can be likened to the relationship of a blueprint to the actual